cheprasov/php-simple-profiler/README.md

 Or, you just using simple tools like Stopwatch and Counter.

 ##### Features:
-- Easy to connect to a project if you want of analysis of your code.
+- Easy to connect with a project if you want of analysis of your code.
-- Has 'Stopwatch' and 'Counter' tools.
+- It has 'Stopwatch' and 'Counter' tools.
 - Support anonymous function.
-- Support collecting arguments and result of function.
+- Support collecting arguments, result and exceptions of functions.
 - Written on PHP, you do not need install any extensions.

 ### 1. How to add the profiler to you project for automatic analysis of code